SEIDOAB-DACC/GoodFriends_lesson_branches/1-configuration-explanation.md

 - **Avoids Circular References:** By keeping configuration logic in a separate project, the solution avoids circular dependencies between `AppWebApi` and `Configuration`, which could occur if configuration code in a folder needed to reference types from both directions.
 This is not possible with a folder structure inside `AppWebApi`.

 This modular approach aligns with best practices for large or evolving .NET solutions.

+## Code Explanations: Configuration/Options Classes

+### AesEncryptionOptions
+This class represents configuration settings for AES encryption.
+It includes properties for the encryption key, IV (initialization vector), salt, and iteration count.
+The `HashKeyIv` method allows hashing of the key and IV using a provided hashing function, storing the results in `KeyHash` and `IvHash`.
+This is useful for securely handling encryption parameters loaded from configuration.

+### DbConnectionDetailOptions
+Represents the details for a single database connection, including the user login, connection name, and connection string.
+Used as part of more complex connection configuration.

+### DbConnectionSetsOptions & DbSetDetailOptions
+`DbConnectionSetsOptions` groups together multiple sets of database connection details, typically for different data or identity stores.
+Each set is represented by a `DbSetDetailOptions` object, which includes a tag, server, and a list of connection details.

+### JwtOptions
+Holds configuration for JWT (JSON Web Token) authentication, such as token lifetime, signing key, issuer, audience, and validation flags.
+These settings are used to configure authentication middleware in the web API which will be done in the branch 17-jwt-security

+### VersionOptions
+Encapsulates version and build metadata for the application, such as assembly version, file version, informational version, git commit hash, build time, and company/product info.
+Includes a static method to populate these properties from the current assembly.